-A warning, none of these are super cheap, but my experience in hostels in Sydney is that a $25 room comes at a huge price; noisy, dirty and often full crowded.
+A warning, youth hostels here are not super cheap, a hostel in Sydney offers a $25 room comes at a huge price; noisy, dirty and often very crowded.
 Most of the better hostels here change from $35-50 a night.

 Hostels in the Sydney CBD (Centre of town)

 YHA Sydney Harbour

 This hostel is quieter than many other Sydney hostels, with its excellent facilities and friendly staff most people find the slightly higher prices worth it.
 When I say quieter I do not mean that is boring.
 The hostel puts on BBQs, guided walks of the area and pub tours and there are special dinners a couple of nights for under $10.
 Just a few minutes walk from the hostel are two great pubs, the Australian Hotel and The Glenmore Hotel.

 - Lockers with power in shared rooms